-- Some may just require deadheading spent flowers and old leaves to keep them tidy and deter pests and diseases.
+- Some may only require deadheading spent flowers and old leaves to keep them tidy and deter pests and diseases.
 Others may need a small amount of yearly pruning.

 - Plants that look poor in spring can be refreshed by removing old stems or trimming back unsightly foliage.

-- Some subtropicals, such as Farfugium giganteum and ornamental ginger, can be divided in autumn or spring.
+- Some subtropicals, such as tractor seat plants (Farfugium giganteum var. giganteum) and ornamental ginger, can be divided in autumn or spring.